 Virtualenv and pip for isolating and handling application dependencies were just installed via system packages so we can now use them to obtain Django and Gunicorn.

 Create a directory to store virtualenvs then put a new virtualenv in it.

-# the tilde "~" specifies the user's home directory, like /home/matt cd ~ mkdir venvs # specify the system python3 installation virtualenv --python=/usr/bin/python3 venvs/djproject
+# make sure pip and setuptools are the latest version pip3 install --upgrade pip setuptools # the tilde "~" specifies the user's home directory, like /home/matt cd ~ mkdir venvs # specify the system python3 installation python3 -m venv venvs/djproject

 Activate the virtualenv.